 Choosing Your Festival Bag

-There are some festival essentials you’ll need for watching bands all day.
-Therefore, taking a bag is non-negotiable.
+There are some festival essentials you’ll need for watching bands all day; therefore, taking some kind of bag is non-negotiable.

 However, keep in mind that there are only three options.
 Whichever you pick, it has to be hands-free so you can clap and boogie at your leisure.